7 Reasons Why Your Tooth Hurts When Biting Down or Chewing

 Depending on why your tooth is loose, you have a couple of options: extract it or splint the tooth into place.
 A splint can hold your tooth in place by stabilizing it with adjacent teeth until it “firms back up”.
 But if stabilization isn’t an option, removing the tooth altogether is typically best.

 Any time you tell your dentist, “my tooth hurts when I put pressure on it,” there will be some detective work to do.
 Does it only hurt if pressure is applied?
-Or do you notice the pain getting worse when there are temperature changes?
+Or do you notice the tooth pain getting worse when there are temperature changes?
 What about sweets, like juice, diet soda, or your coffee creamer?
 If sweet sensitivity is easy to pick up, then it’s likely that you have a cavity.

 Treating active tooth decay can only be done properly by having your dentist clean out the damaged tooth structures and filling the void in with a small restoration.
 Sealing the cavity off will prevent painful stimuli when you’re biting, chewing, or drinking.
 Today most fillings are made from tooth-colored composite (white) materials, as they’re less invasive to your tooth and more attractive to look at.